Bulgaria Poised to Add 1 GW to 1.5 GW of Solar PV Capacity in 2024, Sparking Grid Management Concerns

 See also: Rezolv Energy Acquires Rights for 229MW Solar Plant in Bulgaria's Silistra Municipality

 Ivan Ivanov, chairman of Bulgaria's Energy and Water Regulatory Commission, highlighted the pivotal role of tariffs as a tool for grid .
-However, he emphasized that substantial investments in power grid development will largely hinge on funding from the (EU).
+However, he emphasized that substantial investments in power grid development will largely hinge on from the (EU).
 Ivanov also underscored the successful elimination of administrative barriers to connecting new power plants, streamlining the process for renewable energy integration in Bulgaria.

 Add a comment